deni64k/deni64k.github.io/_posts/2019-7-20-meta-serializers-practice.md

 };
 ```

-As you may notice, the comments says that the field `flag` may or not be present depending if a transaction contains witnesses.
-Obviously, a naive way of traversing over all fields blindly will not work out here.
+As you may notice, the comments tell that the field `flag` may or not be present depending if a transaction contains witnesses.
+Obviously, a naive way of traversing blindly over all fields will not work out here.

 To get it working, we will have to write a template specialization, which we will see soon.